kpncio/clime/README.md

-# Forecaster
+# Climes

-*(Cloudflare Workers, WeatherAPI.com)*
+*(Cloudflare Workers, WeatherAPI.com, AQICN.org)*

-KPNC Technology: Forecaster: A serverless application that gives information on your local environment...
+KPNC Technology: Climes is a serverless application that gives information on your local climate...